microsoft/azure-pipelines-task-lib/powershell/Docs/FullHelp/Get-VstsVssHttpClient.md

         System.TeamFoundationCollectionUri.

         # .PARAMETER VssCredentials
-        # Credentials to use when intializing the HTTP client.
+        # Credentials to use when initializing the HTTP client.
 If not specified, the default uses the agent
         job token to construct the credentials object.
 The identity associated with the token depends on the scope selected in the build/release definition (either the project collection build/release service identity, or the project build/release service identity).

         # .PARAMETER WebProxy
-        # WebProxy to use when intializing the HTTP client.
+        # WebProxy to use when initializing the HTTP client.
 If not specified, the default uses the proxy
         configuration agent current has.

+        # .PARAMETER ClientCert
+        # ClientCert to use when initializing the HTTP client.
+If not specified, the default uses the client
+        certificate agent current has.

+        # .PARAMETER IgnoreSslError
+        # Skip SSL server certificate validation on all requests made by this HTTP client.
+If not specified,
+        the default is to validate SSL server certificate.

         Required?                    false
         Position?
 2